Last updated Jan. 23, 2023 by Peter Jakes

 Criminals employ a variety of methods to obtain payment card information.
 Skimming, hacking, and phishing are the most prevalent methods of obtaining sensitive data.

-The hacking occurs when computer systems are attacked to obtain financial information.
+Hacking occurs when computer systems are attacked to obtain financial information.
 It could come from a bank, a hotel, a merchant, or a service provider.
-The information is sold to other criminals, who use it to commit credit card frauds.
+The information is sold to other criminals, who use it to commit credit card fraud.

 This is the process of skimming data from a physical card.
 Criminals will use card readers, particularly in public places like ATMs and POS machines.

 This occurs when a fraudster attempts to obtain financial information from a customer by impersonating a reputable credit card firm.
 They will notify you through email that your account has been compromised and that they require your details to resolve the issue.